 There are only around 3 percent of wetlands remaining in the Wellington Region.

-In working to protect and restore our wetlands, there are a range of national and regional policies, regulations and rules that provide direction and restrictions on what can and can’t be done within and around a wetland.
+Wetlands can be adversely affected by activities taking place within or adjacent to them.
+For this reason, there are a range of national and regional policies, regulations and rules that provide direction and restrictions on what can and can’t be done within and around a wetland.

 If you have a wetland on your property, or think you might have, we want to work with you.
 Having a wetland can affect what you can do on your property, and we are here to help you to understand what this means.